1. What is Mulesoft used for?

 Disadvantages of Soap Web Services:

 Slow: SOAP uses XML format that must be parsed to be read.
-It defines many standards that must be followed while developing the SOAP applications.
-So it is slow and consumes more bandwidth and resource.
+It defines many standards that must be followed while developing SOAP applications.
+So it is slow and consumes more bandwidth and resources.

 WSDL dependent: SOAP uses WSDL and doesn’t have any other mechanism to discover the service.

 Answer: A connector is in charge of controlling the usage of a particular protocol.
 It is configured with parameters that are specific to this protocol and holds any state that can be shared with the underlying entities in charge of the actual communications.